-This effect is known as the “starvation response” or metabolic adaptation.
-It is the body’s way of warding off potential starvation and death.
+This effect is known as starvation mode or metabolic adaptation.
+It is your body’s way of warding off potential starvation and death.

 Studies in obese people suggest that the starvation response may significantly reduce the number of calories burned.
-For instance, one study suggests this slowdown in metabolic rate spares up to 504 calories per day (60, 61).
+For instance, one study indicates that this slowdown in metabolic rate spares up to 504 calories per day (

 6. Drink Water